Events at SRV

 Who is in charge of May Fair?

 We need you to make the magic happen!
 May Fair is a parent-run event which means that parents are responsible for organizing and executing the major aspects of the day, from set-up to staffing to food preparation to clean-up.
-A volunteer sign up will be distributed in April, and we ask at least one adult from each family to volunteer for shifts throughout the day.
+We ask at least one adult from each family to volunteer for shifts throughout the day.
 For more detailed questions about May Fair or to get involved in planning, contact Carrie Miluski at carrie@theschoolinrosevalley.org

 Can we bring friends or other family members?

 Yes!
 You are welcome to bring family members, alumni, and others who want to share in the joy of May Fair with your children.
 May Fair weekend is also reunion weekend and you may meet past students and families enjoying the nostalgia.
-2025 is a reunion year for alumni from the 1980s and 90s.
+2026 is a reunion year for alumni from the graduating classes of 2000 to 2016.

 Is it too late to get involved?
 What is expected of parents?